qverent/choses-a-faire/README.md

 * Priority AND keyword

 ## To-dos/to improve upon
+* Better error handling: the original stack trace is lost, but the current solution outputs a standardized format, regardless of where the original error is thrown from
-Better error handling: the original stack trace is lost Move the authorization functions for editItem and addItem into middleware.
+* Move the authorization functions for editItem and addItem into middleware.
 I need to find a way to make middleware run for select resolvers.

 ## Setting up a database with Prisma